Donate

 Has joined the TPNW

-Saint Vincent and the Grenadines has signed and ratified the Treaty on the Prohibition of Nuclear Weapons.
+Saint Vincent and the Grenadines has signed and ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).
+It was among the original 50 states parties to the treaty when it entered into force on 22 January 2021.

 Signature and ratification

-Saint Vincent and the Grenadines was the 24th state to ratify or accede to the treaty.
+Saint Vincent and the Grenadines was the 24th state to ratify or accede to the TPNW.

-Inga Rhonda King, the permanent representative of Saint Vincent and the Grenadines to the United Nations, signs the treaty on 8 December 2017.
+Inga Rhonda King, the permanent representative of Saint Vincent and the Grenadines to the United Nations, signs the TPNW in 2017.
 Photo: UNOLA

-Saint Vincent and the Grenadines has promoted universal adherence to the treaty, including by co-sponsoring and consistently voting in favour of an annual UN General Assembly resolution since 2018 that calls upon all states to sign, ratify, or accede to the treaty “at the earliest possible date”.
+Per Article 12, Saint Vincent and the Grenadines has promoted universal adherence to the TPNW, including by co-sponsoring and consistently voting in favour of an annual UN General Assembly resolution since 2018 that calls upon all states to sign, ratify, or accede to the treaty “at the earliest possible date”.

-Saint Vincent and the Grenadines participated in the negotiation of the treaty at the United Nations in New York in 2017 and was among 122 states that voted in favour of its adoption.
+Saint Vincent and the Grenadines participated in the negotiation of the TPNW at the United Nations in New York in 2017 and was among 122 states that voted in favour of its adoption.

 In 2016, Saint Vincent and the Grenadines co-sponsored the UN General Assembly resolution that established the formal mandate for states to commence negotiations on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.